How to update client secret in azure cloud credentials

 Root Cause

-• Client secret is generally saved in azure-credentials secret in kube-system project.
-Whenever it got rotated as per organization policy, it needs to be updated in OpenShift also, otherwise it will misbehave as OpenShift won't be able to communicate with Azure.
+• Whenever the Client secret got rotated as per organization policy, it also needs to be updated in OpenShift, otherwise it will misbehave as OpenShift will not be able to communicate with Azure.

 Diagnostic Steps